MichTronics/TTDTT-Bot/README.md

 Twitch, Teamspeak, Telegram, Twitch, Discord - Bot.

-This bot is for logging and controlling Rasberry's, Servers, Clients.
-Can als be use for Ham Radio repeater monitoring that is the use where i gonna make it for.
+Updat READThis bot is for logging and controlling Rasberry's, Servers, Clients.
+Can als be used for Ham Radio repeater monitoring that is the use where i gonna make it for.

 ServerSide: Control Twitch, Teamspeak, Telegram, Twitch, Discord, Socket.io request and response.